cfw-guide/dsi.cfw.guide/_pages/en_US/home.md

 - Memory Pit, a DSi Camera exploit for all retail systems, firmware versions, and regions
 - Flipnote Lenny, a firmware-agnostic Flipnote exploit that can't be used unless you already have it due to DSi Shop closure

-Memory Pit is the easiest and most widely available exploit to set up, and is the default method of this guide Continue to [Installing Unlaunch](installing-unlaunch) {: .notice--info}
+Memory Pit is the easiest and most widely available exploit to set up, and is the default method of this guide.
+Continue to [Installing Unlaunch](installing-unlaunch) {: .notice--info}
 However, if for whatever reason you have a functional copy of Flipnote Studio and prefer use it instead of DSi Camera, you may proceed with Flipnote Lenny.
 Continue to [Installing Unlaunch (Flipnote)](installing-unlaunch-legacy) {: .notice--info}